gqrlt1207/testBonita/README.md

 other function:
 1: pull out the parameter setting of the workflow from Bonitasoft.
-2: query the workflow in Bonitasoft.
+2: query the Bonitasoft workflow.
 3: initiate the Bonitasoft workflow.